MarketingProInsider/marketingproinsider/content/posts/blog_64.md

 ## Introduction
 ![Twitter Followers](/theme/assets/images/contents/post/blog_64_pic_1.jpg)

-Twitter, which is now known as *X* after its rebranding under the leadership of Elon Musk, has undergone significant changes.
+Twitter, which is now known as X after its rebranding under the leadership of Elon Musk, has undergone significant changes.
 However, one thing remains constant: the need to engage effectively with followers.
-While the platform continues to evolve, the key to growing your audience and creating meaningful conversations remains grounded in creating valuable, timely, and relatable content.
+While the platform continues to evolve, the key to growing your audience and creating meaningful conversations remains grounded in creating valuable, timely, and relatable content — a strategy any [social media strategist](https://marketingproinsider.com/) would emphasize.

 In this article, we will explore five key tips that can help you better engage your followers on X. We’ll also discuss how to use various features that X offers to increase interactivity and deepen connections with your audience.
 But first, let's dive into some essential tips to keep your engagement levels high.